Nursing Degree Apprenticeship

 - Holidays are set throughout the programme.

-The four year programme is divided into 3 parts and 2 units per part.
+The three year programme is divided into 3 parts and 2 units per part.
 The end point assessment is integrated throughout the programme:

 - Unit 1- Foundation in Nursing/Health 1